Choosing a New Career

 A number of studies have shown that students who can see a direct connection between what they're learning and the application of that knowledge in the real world tend to persist toward the completion of their education.

 Is a bachelor's degree necessary for employment?

-According to the Bureau of Labor Statistics, 23 of the 30 careers with the largest employment growth potential between 2008 and 2018 require short- to long-term education or an associate degree.
+According to the Bureau of Labor Statistics (BLS), 23 of the 30 careers with the largest employment growth potential between 2008 and 2018 require short- to long-term education or an associate degree.
 Five require a bachelor's degree, and two require a professional or doctoral degree.
-The careers with the highest projected growth are home health aides at 50 percent, personal and home care aides at 46 percent and medical assistants at 33.9 percent.
+The careers with the highest projected growth are home health aides at 50 percent, personal and home care aides at 46 percent and medical assistants at 33.9 percent, per the BLS.
 The most common educational path for these careers is a one-year certificate or diploma.
 Students wanting a career as registered nurse, projected to experience 22.2 percent growth, can work on a two-year associate degree.
 A vocational education could have you on the job in two years or less.